RashelSarkar/RashelSarkar/README.md

 - 👋 Hi, I’m @RashelSarkar
 - 👀 I’m interested in Codeing and Teaching
 - 🌱 I’m currently learning Data Science with AI and ML
-- 💞️ I’m looking to collaborate on IIT or NIT or  IT Company
+- 💞️ I’m looking to collaborate on teaching job at IIT or NIT or  IT Company
 - 📫 How to reach me rashelsarkargate@gmail.com / Ph: 8660229357

 <!---